emqxarchive/emqx-docs-en/modules/ldap_authentication.md

 # LDAP Authentication/ACL
 LDAP authentication/access control uses an external OpenLDAP server as the authentication data source, which can store large amounts of data and facilitate integration with external device management systems.

-## Configuration module
+## Create module

-The built-in ACL access control module can be opened through the dashboard page Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Module" tab on the left, and select Add
+Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and choose to add:

 ![image-20200928161310952](./assets/modules.png)